-The process used to determine whether an asset is sustainable must be robust, evidencebased, absolute, and applied systematically.
+The process used to determine whether an asset is sustainable must be robust, evidence-based, absolute, and applied systematically.
 The Columbia Threadneedle Investment Risk team has independently challenged the construction of the Standard against these four criteria and in its expert view considers the Standard to meet all four requirements and to therefore provide an appropriate framework through which to identify sustainable investments.
 In particular:

 - the Standard recognises different types of financial contribution to the Fund's sustainability themes (revenue and use of proceeds, where applicable) and there are requirements for each which are objective and clearly articulated; - the Standard refers to independently developed industry norms and standards, in the form of the UN Sustainable Development Goals, with each framework mapped to the Fund's sustainability themes.
-Proprietary components of the Standard are maintained by a dedicated Responsible Investment team while a review group helps to maintain the quality and consistency of assessments of alignment with sustainability themes; - the thresholds set for materiality are credible, evidence-based and are not defined relative to other companies; - the 50% net revenue threshold ensures that the sustainable segments of a company's business must be the largest part, to which management will dedicate the greatest focus, energy and resources.
-The netting calculation deducts revenue contributions of negatively aligned business segments from positively-aligned revenue, which ensures that any negatively aligned segments will be the smaller segments of the business in the context of management focus.
+Proprietary components of the Standard are maintained by a dedicated Responsible Investment team while a review group helps to maintain the quality and consistency of assessments of alignment with sustainability themes;

+of the Standard